 There is metal corrosion throughout my home located at 6111 Yeats Manor Drive and built by Lennar, including the appliances.
 This is the oven.
-The anti-tip bracket was never installed either.
-As you’ll recall, I have similar issues with metal corrosion and discoloration of the pipes, in the dishwasher, inside the ceiling fans, and inside the microwave oven.
-This is not isolated.
+The anti-tip bracket was never installed either, which is very dangerous.

 After an odd home inspection by WCI Communities (now Lennar), I went around the house taking pictures.
 He was fixated on the pipes, even though there were no plumbing issues at the time, except for the sewer cleanout that’s buried.

 Here’s what I found inside the gas oven that I’ve only used a few times in 4.5 years.

 As I explained in the post about the corroding pipes, there is a general pattern of where you see the rusting and corroding – in more confined spaces: